-How to process invoices using Automated Invoice Processing with greater accuracy, efficiency, and speed?
+That being said, how does one process invoices with greater accuracy, efficiency, and speed?
 This is a question that has plagued accountants ever since the first invoice was filed.
 It isn’t simply a question of traditional Accounts Payable (AP) and Receivable being unnecessarily time-consuming and prone to error; finance teams want the ability to devote more time for valuable tasks that add tangible value to the business.

 The most obvious answer is to streamline the invoice process.
 Before technology improvements this often meant the company would hire additional staff to absorb extra work.
 However, companies often didn’t – and still don’t – always want to take that route as it can be both costly and merely a short-term solution.
 Plus, with a global economy that includes businesses with multiple locations often far apart, hiring more staff didn’t necessarily streamline (and therefore speed up) the invoice process.

-All these concerns can now be easily addressed in today’s digital-first era using technology.
-But for that to happen, we need to pick apart the accounting system honestly and precisely.
+All these concerns can now be easily addressed in today’s digital-first era using technology such as automated invoice processing.
+But to fully understand this, we need to pick apart the accounting system honestly and precisely.

 The accounting department up against the wall of growth

 Most companies manage their accounting internally on a small scale until they run up against the wall created by growth.
 People enter invoices one at a time, validate them, approve payment, classify them, etc. Processing can take 3 to 5 weeks (and sometimes more) just to process an invoice.
 Now imagine larger companies that regularly need to process lots of invoices, even thousands.
 Weeks can easily turn into months.